roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 Sometimes, the module can be sent settings on initialisation, for example - see the `Progress` module html below.
 Settings are sent via the `settings` prop.
 Similarly, some modules allow JSON settings to be sent when being updated, so the `update` function allows that possibility as well.

 Note that when defining the settings for a Fomantic UI element, callback functions won't execute in the context of the calling module.
-See [this document](./Functions.md) for a way to set up such functions.
+See [this document](./Functions.md) for a way to set up such callbacks.

 ```html
 <script lang="ts">